 Is waiting for something I want worth it?
 That’s a question you ask yourself daily.
 If you overeat, the jeans may not fit later.
 Although you don’t have enough money saved, that new laptop could go on the credit card.
 Your family wants to go on vacation, but that money could go toward business classes to improve your resume.
 These are uncomfortable choices for most of us.
 However, you probably know people who are quite adept at using their willpower.
 They seem to turn off desire like a light switch.
 And, as a result, they are successful in nearly all facets of life.
 Those perfect jerks!
 You want this power, don’t you?
 Yeah, me too.
-Why are some people better at delaying gratification and how does it help them become successful?
+Why are some people better at delaying gratification, and how does it help them become successful?

-Like Giving Candy To A Baby
+Like Giving Candy To A Baby:

-Standford professor, Walter Mischel published the marshmallow experiment in 1972.
+Standford professor Walter Mischel published the marshmallow experiment in 1972.
 His team tested hundreds of small children for self-control.
 A researcher sat each kid in a private room and placed a marshmallow in front of her.
 The child was then offered a choice.
 She could eat the candy after the assistant left the room for several minutes or wait until the assistant returned to give her a second marshmallow.
-As you can imagine, most of the children fidgeted and pondered and quickly gave into temptation.
+As you can imagine, most of the children fidgeted and pondered and quickly gave in to temptation.
 But one-third of the kids held out for the bigger prize.

-To be truthful, I don’t know that I would have held out for the second marshmallow as a child.
+Truthfully, I don’t know that I would have held out for the second marshmallow as a child.
 But only because I hate marshmallows and wouldn’t have wanted another one.
 I have my weaknesses, though.
 Offer me a nice glass of wine or some dark chocolate, and I’ll squirm like one of the kids in the experiment.
 My point is, people are more complicated than any study will show.

-It’s All In Your Head
+It’s All In Your Head:

-I won’t get all textbook-y on you here, but it’s important to understand how the willpower process works.
+I won’t get all textbooks on you here, but it’s important to understand how the willpower process works.
 The ventral striatum is the pleasure center of the brain.
 It is the part of your mind that responds to the potential for immediate reward.
 To bypass impulses from this area, the prefrontal cortex (in charge of rational thought), must be active.
 As a person grows, the reasoning portion of the brain matures, and he or she learns how to deal with or avoid temptations.
 This is why adults are better at self-control than children and adolescents.

 However, we are all born into different environments.
 If you were raised by people who frequently broke promises, you might have realized waiting for a fictional reward was useless.
 Additionally, if you grew up poor, scarcity may have prompted you to choose immediate gratification.
-One in the hand is better than two in the bush!
+One in hand is better than two in the bush!
 But that kind of thinking won’t help you reach your goals or overcome your indulgences now.

 What’s She Got That I Haven’t Got?

 According to Professor Mischel, both our biology and our psychology contribute to our overall self-control.
 It’s not all predetermined by our DNA.
 That means there’s hope for all of us.
 We can learn how to increase our willpower and train it like a muscle.
 However, this muscle can be fatigued.
 According to the American Psychological Association, people who are subjected to repeated temptation are less likely to continue resisting the temptation.
 They are “willpower-depleted.”
-None of us make good decisions when we’re tired!
+None of us make good decisions when we’re tired.

 — Kim Pistorius (@handsoncoaching) November 9, 2016